vlayer-xyz/vlayer/book/src/appendix/architecture/teleport_time_travel.md

-# Teleport and time-travel
+# Teleport and Time Travel

-To support execution on multiple blocks and multiple chains, we span multiple revms' instances during Engine execution.
+Vlayer enables aggregating data from multiple blocks and multiple chains.
+To achieve that, we span multiple revms' instances during Engine execution.

 ## Generic parameter DB
 Note that Engine is parametrized with generic type DB, as it needs to run in revm with different Database in two different contexts: Guest and Host.